LegendaryGuard/BFP/README.md

 - Copyright (C) 1995-1997 Michael Hipp
 - Copyright (C) 1999 Aaron Holtzman
 - Copyright (C) 2000-2001 Tim Angus

+#### Bid For Power name

+Nobody owns the "Bid For Power" name.
+Bid For Power was founded by Chris James and likely ended up in the palm of Yrgol's hand (although Yrgol doesn't own the assets).
+The owner, the maintainer and the contributors of the repository don't own this name. <br/>
+This does not give any single person or a group of people to sell the name, basically it belongs to the original community. <br/>
+The Bid For Power team may provide sufficient security against any claims or improper use of the name.

 ## Credits